-Just like in the previous lessons, a hyperbola does not always have to be placed with its center at the origin.
+Just like you have learned previously, a hyperbola does not always have to be placed with its center at the origin.
 If the center is the entire ellipse will be shifted units to the left or right and units up or down.
 The equation becomes .
-We will address how the vertices, co-vertices, and foci change in the next example.
+We will address how the vertices, co-vertices, and foci change in the next problem.

-Graph .
-Then, find the vertices, foci, and asymptotes.
+Let's graph .
+Then, let's find the vertices, foci, and asymptotes.

 To graph, plot the center and then go out 4 units to the right and left and then up and down 3 units.
 Draw the box and asymptotes.

 This is also how you can find the vertices.
 The vertices are or and .

 To find the foci, we need to find using .